ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ##### `thenApply` vs. `thenCompose`

-The `thenApply` method should be used when the applied function is a fast synchronous action.
+The `thenApply` method should be used when the applied function is fast synchronous action.
 The `thenCompose` method should be used when the applied function is a slow asynchronous action that is reasonable to execute as a separate stage (possible asynchronously).

 ```